 Is Cough Syrup Bad for Teeth?

 Cough syrup is a common remedy for alleviating the symptoms of a cold or flu, but have you ever wondered about its impact on your oral health?
-In this blog post, we’ll explore if cough syrup can cause cavities and delve into the ingredients that might be harmful to your teeth.
+In this blog post, we’ll explore if cough syrup can cause cavities & delve into the ingredients that might be harmful to your teeth.

 Ingredients in Cough Medicine that are Harmful to Your Teeth